rcarrata/rcarrata.github.io/_posts/2020-05-30-blue-green-in-service-mesh.md

 ## Overview

-In this blog post, we will deep dive in the traffic management, specifically into the Blue Green deployments and how to implemented into our Mesh
+In this blog post, we will deep dive into the traffic management, specifically into the Blue Green deployments and how to implement them in our Mesh.

 NOTE: this blog post is supported by the [istio-files repository](https://github.com/rcarrata/istio-files) located in my personal Github